Nursing in Canada: Education

-Registered Nurses (RNs) and Registered/Licensed Practical Nurses (L/RPNs) throughout Canada study a diverse range of mandated subjects including, but not limited to: physiology, anatomy, pathophysiology, epidemiology, microbiology, nutrition and dietetics, pharmacology, organic chemistry, nursing theory and nursing skill.
-Extensive hands-on practical training, colloquially referred to as "clinical" by students, starts as early as year one and extends to graduation.
+Registered Nurses (RNs) and Registered/Licensed Practical Nurses (L/RPNs) study a range of mandated subjects including physiology, anatomy, pathophysiology, epidemiology, microbiology, nutrition and dietetics, pharmacology, organic chemistry, nursing theory and nursing skill.
+Extensive hands-on practical training, starts as early as year one and extends to graduation.

+Canadians wishing to become nurses are encouraged by the Canadian Nurses Association to complete a bachelor's degree.
+All provinces and territories, with the exception of Yukon and Quebec, require a (typically 4-year) bachelor's degree. some universities offer a two year alternative.

-Registered nursing education
+Registered nurses

 Most provinces prefer that the Registered Nurse (RN) hold a Baccalaureate degree, typically a Bachelor of Science in Nursing (B.Sc.N) or Bachelor of Nursing B.N.) or similar (degree names vary slightly depending on the granting institution).
 Currently, many RNs have been "grandfathered in" and are practising with a previously obtained 2-3 year diploma that was achieved at the college level, which in many cases was or is equal to practical nursing education.
 This cohort of RNs are encouraged by the Canadian Nurses Association and their respective provincial colleges to return and upgrade their education to that of the Baccalaureate prepared RN due to research suggesting that the degree-prepared RNs have improved outcomes for patients and families.
 RN education now is mandated to be 4 years in length through a degree granting institution (a university) in all provinces except Quebec.
 However, some institutions have "accelerated" baccalaureate programs at 3 years in length, where students study full-time and over the summers.
 Additionally, there are 2 year programs, but entrants into these programs typically have been granted previous non-nursing degrees.